ApayRus/EngEasy-content/pages/lessons/6-countries/en.md

 That cold door is from Italy.
 This old clock is from India.

-She is from a country.
-He is from a cold country.
-They are from a big country.

 ## Questions and answers

 Who is she?
 She is an actor.
 Where is she from?
 She is from France.

 What is this?
 This is a phone from Japan.

-What country is she from?
-She is from France.

 Who is he?
 He is a doctor.
 Where is he from?
 He is from America.

 What is that?
 That is a chair from Spain.

-What country is he from?
-He is from America.

-What country are they from?
-They are from Japan.

 Who am I?
 You are a teacher.
 Where am I from?
 You are from Canada.

 What is that?
 That is a key from Russia.

-What country am I from?
-You are from Canada.

 Who are you?
 I am a driver.
 Where are you from?
 I am from Italy.

 What is this?
 This is a book from China.

-What country are you from?
-I am from Italy.

 ## Negative answers